Betstar Bookie Review

 Clicking on the odds automatically adds it to the bet slip, which slides into view from the right side of the screen, showing odds and type, with a drop-down for selecting win, place and each way.
 Typing a dollar amount in the stake box will show the projected dividend, something those of us with less than stellar math skills most definitely appreciate.

 One thing the proved entirely elusive for us was our attempt to find a market for the Belmont Stakes, the third leg of the U.S Triple Crown.

 The race jumps in three days from when this is being written.
-In fairness to Betstar, we have to report that neither could we locate a market or free bets for this race on Sportsbet.
+In fairness to Betstar, we have to report that neither could we locate a market for this race on Sportsbet.

 There is really nothing over which to quibble regarding Betstar’s racing offerings, even though we tried our hardest with that Belmont Stakes bit, and even though Betstar does lean toward the racing end of the punting spectrum, they do not neglect sports to any objectionable degree.

 As an example, we looked at the offerings for AFL Round 12.
 We found that every match in the fixture had a minimum of 164 markets.
 That’s a lot.
 By comparison, we did find that Sportsbet was offering 228 markets for the upcoming Bombers/Hawks game, which is also a lot, and it might be conceivable that 164 or 228 markets are more than enough.